algorandfoundation/xGov/Proposals/xgov-199.md

 ## Abstract

-AWallet is one of the most advanced wallets on Algorand.
+<a href="https://www.a-wallet.net">AWallet</a> is one of the most advanced wallets on Algorand.
 This is retroactive grant for work done done in years 2021 until 2023.

 ## Team